 Just an hour’s drive from Christchurch is one of the best wine regions in New Zealand.
 The climate here is perfect for grape growing because it has the highest summer temperatures and lowest rainfall of any of the country’s wine regions.
 Some of my favorite New Zealand wine is from Waipara – with the best varieties grown here being Pinot Noir, Chardonnay, and Riesling.

-My favorite wineries in Waipara include Waipara Springs (which also has an excellent on-site restaurant), Waipara Hills, and Terrace Edge Vineyard.
-If you want to taste the delicious wines, why not join a guided winery tour (so you don’t have to drive).
-Most tours depart from Christchurch and are between 4-5 hours in duration.
-These boutique wine tours typically include a light lunch like a sharing platter to be enjoyed at one of the scenic wineries.
-This half-day tour from Christchurch is highly recommended.
+My favorite wineries in Waipara include Waipara Springs (which also has an excellent on-site restaurant), and Terrace Edge Vineyard.
+If you want to taste the delicious wines, why not join a guided winery tour (so you don’t have to drive)?

-Alternatively, rent a bike from Action Bicycle Club and cycle the 10 km winery bike trail, stopping at several wineries along the way.
+Alternatively, you can rent a bike from Action Bicycle Club in Christchurch and cycle the 10 km winery bike trail, stopping at several wineries along the way.
 The track is relatively easy, with only a few uphill sections.

 3. Gore Bay

 A short detour off State Highway 1 (SH1) is the small coastal village of Gore Bay – a very popular spot with surfers!
-Gore Bay is especially favored with Christchurch locals who escape to one of the many beachside bachs (holiday homes) for a break from city life.
+Gore Bay is especially loved by Christchurch locals who escape to one of the many beachside bachs (holiday homes) for a break from city life.

 Make sure to stop at the weird and wonderful Cathedral Cliffs on your drive in.
 These cliffs are siltstone pillars formed by erosion and are a great example of the American “badlands’ landscape we commonly see in Western movies.

 The beach at Gore Bay is a great place to stretch your legs too, and at low tide, you can collect stunning paua shells on the beach’s southern end.
-Important to note there are no shops or facilities (besides toilets) at Gore Bay so why not buy some food in Cheviot (the closest town) and have a picnic on the beach or at one of the picnic benches near the parking lot.
+It’s important to note there are no shops or facilities (besides toilets) at Gore Bay, so why not buy some food in Cheviot, the closest town that’s 5 km (3.1 mi) away, and have a picnic on the beach, or at one of the picnic benches near the parking lot?

 If you have a self-contained vehicle – Gore Bay is a great place to spend the night at the Gore Bay & Buxton Camp Grounds.
-Otherwise, Broadview Motel in nearby Cheviot ( a 5 km drive away) is a great option.
+Otherwise, the Broadview Motel in nearby Cheviot is a great option.

 4. Glenstrae Four Wheeler Adventures

-Just 20 minutes outside Kaikoura is the perfect activity for adrenaline-junkies.
-This 2.5-hour quad biking tour with Glenstrae Four Wheeler Adventures, explores farmland with stunning coastal views – you may even spot fur seals on the beaches below during your tour.
-It’s a fast-paced tour with the quad bike reaching speeds of up to 45 km per hour!
+As we carry on up State Highway 1, just 20 minutes outside Kaikoura you’ll find the perfect activity for adrenaline junkies.
+This 2.5-hour quad biking tour with Glenstrae Four Wheeler Adventures explores local farmland with stunning coastal views – you may even spot fur seals on the beaches below during your tour!
+It’s a fast-paced tour, with the quad bike reaching speeds of up to 45 kmph (28 mph).

 The tour also includes refreshments at a hidden wooden cabin (about halfway through your tour).
 It’s an incredibly scenic stop-off point!